rust-lang/cargo/src/doc/man/cargo-metadata.md

 {{#options}}

 {{#option "`--no-deps`" }}
-Output information only about the workspace members and don't fetch dependencies.
+Output information only about the members of local workspaces and don't fetch dependencies.
 {{/option}}